KagemaNjoroge/ultimate_pos/README.md

 </div>

 A minimalistic Point of Sale (POS) system for small businesses.
 It is a web-based application that allows you to manage your sales and inventory on the go.
-Powered by [Django](https://djangoproject.com)
+Powered by [Django.](https://djangoproject.com)

 <p align="center">
   <img src="https://posapp.linksengineering.net/assets/images/logo-seegreen.png">
 </p>

-> [!IMPORTANT]
-> Key information users need to know to achieve their goal.

 ## Features